Code-Institute-Submissions/Odmarken-Snake-the-game/README.md

 Additionally, you can control the speed of the snake.
 Press the P key to increase the speed, making the game more challenging, or press the O key to decrease the speed if you need more time to plan your moves.

 Be strategic with your movements to avoid trapping yourself, and keep an eye on the entire length of the snake to prevent accidental collisions.
-The game ends when the snake crashes into the walls or itself, but you can always restart and try to beat your previous high score.
+The game ends when the snake crashes into itself, but you can always restart and try to beat your previous high score.

 Enjoy playing Snake and see how long you can grow your snake while mastering the controls and speed adjustments!